timklapdor/csulx/_strategies/Orientation-to-the-Environment.md

 #### Implementation

 Desktop video is created; in this case using CSUReplay, personal capture.
-The video is uploaded to the Faculty Youtube channel and embedded within an Interact2 page.
+The video is uploaded to the Faculty YouTube channel and embedded within an Interact2 page.
 Nicole works her way down the Interact2 left-hand navigation, explaining each tool as well as how and when students are expected to use each.
 Handy tips are also noted.
 For example, Nicole shows students how to use the Discussion board, explaining the individual threads and responses.

 {% include youtubePlayer.html id="1aKqFajRiF8" %}